Sparks: The best band you’ve never heard of

 Sparks continue to make remarkable, addictive music, that remains fresh and original and stands the test of time.

 One final tip.
-Like a lot of ultimately catchy music, I found that sometimes the first time I hear a track there’s a part of me that says I’m going to like it, but I need to hear it a few more times before I get hooked.
+Like a lot of ultimately catchy music, I found that sometimes the first time I hear a track there’s a part of me that says I’m going to like it, but I need to listen to it a few more times before I get hooked.
 Check out many of their songs and videos for free, listen a few times, and maybe you’ll like them too!

 Are you a Sparks fan?
 Share your thoughts and feelings in the comments below.